Practical wildlife help · Massachusetts

 What to Do If a Bird Hits Your Window in Massachusetts

-Birds that hit windows often look worse than they are, then worsen again after a short recovery.
+Birds that hit windows can seem to recover, then decline again after a short rest.
 This guide explains the quiet-box approach, when not to feed or give water, and when the bird needs licensed help instead of more waiting.

 Tree nests